 A common disorder of middle-aged and elderly people in which the normal process of bone formation is disrupted, causing the affected bones to weaken, thicken, and become deformed.
 Also known as osteitis deformans, Paget's disease usually involves only limited areas of the skeleton.
 The bones usually affected are the pelvis, skull, clavicle (collarbone), vertebrae, and long bones of the leg.
+The condition is named after the British surgeon James Paget.

 Cause and incidence of Paget's diseaseThe normal maintenance of healthy bones by the body involves a balance between the actions of cells that break down bone tissue and those that rebuild it.
 In Paget's disease, this balance is disturbed.
 The disease varies in frequency from one region to another, suggesting an infective cause, which is thought to be viral.
 Overall, Paget's disease affects about three percent of the population over the age of 40, the incidence increasing with age.
 The disease has a tendency to run in families and affects more men than women.